 On iPhone and iPad

-On iOS, you have a few spots to look for apps and services with access to Music.
+You have a few different ways to see which apps and services have access to your Music library.

 From inside the Music app

-1. Open the Music app and tap your profile photo or icon.
+1) Open the Music app and tap your profile photo or icon at the top.

 From the Account Access screen

-1. Open the Settings app and tap your name from the top.
+- Open the iOS Settings app and tap your name at the top.

 From privacy settings